 Using without reference is, among other things, against the current license agreement (GPL).

-Scientific or technical publications resulting from projects using this code are required to citate.
+Scientific or technical publications resulting from projects using this code are required to cite.